JulianLee310514065/Subprogram/How to Perform Tukey’s Test in Python.md

 from statsmodels.stats.multicomp import pairwise_tukeyhsd
 ```

-Step 2: Fit the ANOVA Model
+Step 2: Fit the ANOVA Model (多變數全部之間)
 ---
 The following code shows how to create a fake dataset with three groups (A, B, and C) and fit a one-way ANOVA model to the data to determine if the mean values for each group are equal: